Protecting your right to file a mechanics lien starts with the Preliminary Notice.

 - an affidavit of delivery

-Keeping these allow the claimant to prove that they indeed served the Preliminary Notice which will come in handy in the even that case escalates and they’re required to prove that they acted in pursuance of statutory requirements to secure their right to lay claim on a property through the mechanics lien.
+Keeping these allows the claimant to prove that they indeed served the Preliminary Notice, which will come in handy in the event that case escalates and they’re required to prove that they acted in pursuance of statutory requirements to secure their right to lay claim on a property through the mechanics lien.